 In that dialog there are two tabs which separate the dependencies from references.
 In the dependencies tab the user can hide indirect dependencies from the listing by checking the

 Exclude indirect dependencies option.
-In pgModeler an indirect dependency is an object that is a dependency of the dependency of an object.
+In pgModeler an indirect dependency is an object that is a dependency of the dependency of another object.

 By the same analogy, in the references tab, the user can toggle the display of indirect references for a given object by checking the